Cross Domain Early Crop Mapping using CropSTGAN: Conclusions

+In conclusion, we introduced the CropSTGAN framework, which integrates a pre-processor, a domain mapper, and a TempCNN crop mapper, specifically designed to overcome the challenges of cross-domain early crop mapping caused by inter-region and inter-year variations.
+Notably, the framework is versatile, enabling not only crop mapping but also the classification of various land cover types.
+The CropSTGAN domain mapper is designed to extract both temporal and spectral features from time-series MSI data, effectively transforming target domain data to the source domain.
+The TempCNN crop mapper, trained by the labelled source domain data, takes the transformed target domain data as input to locate the target crop for the target domain.

+Our comprehensive evaluation, conducted across various regions in the USA and China and spanning different years, demonstrates the CropSTGAN framework's superior performance.
+It outperforms several baseline and SOTA methods, including TempCNN and STDAN, thereby validating its effectiveness and accuracy in cross-domain early crop mapping scenarios, even with large data distribution disparities between the target domain and source domain.

 \begin{IEEEbiography}[{ }]{Yiqun WANG} received the M.Sc. degree from the Karlsruhe Institute of Technology, Karlsruhe, Germany, in 2020.
 He is currently a Ph.D.
 Candidate with the Interdisciplinary Centre on Security Reliability and Trust, University of Luxembourg, Luxembourg City, Luxembourg.
-His research interests are in remote sensing, computer vision, and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hui Huang} received the M.Sc. degree in computing science from the University of Glasgow, Glasgow, U.K., in 2013, and the Ph.D. degree from the University of New South Wales, Sydney, NSW, Australia, in 2018.
+His research interests are in remote sensing, computer vision, and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Hui Huang} received the M.Sc. degree in computing science from the University of Glasgow, Glasgow, U.K., in 2013, and the Ph.D. degree from the University of New South Wales, Sydney, NSW, Australia, in 2018.
 He is currently a Research Associate with the Interdisciplinary Centre on Security Reliability and Trust, University of Luxembourg, Luxembourg City, Luxembourg.
-His research interests include V2X communications, autonomous driving, and intelligent transportation systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Radu STATE} received the M.Sc. degree from the Johns Hopkins University, Baltimore, MD, USA, and the Ph.D. degree and a HDR from the University of Lorraine, Nancy, France.
+His research interests include V2X communications, autonomous driving, and intelligent transportation systems. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Second B. Author} {Radu STATE} received the M.Sc. degree from the Johns Hopkins University, Baltimore, MD, USA, and the Ph.D. degree and a HDR from the University of Lorraine, Nancy, France.
 He is a Professor with the Interdisciplinary Center on Security and Trust in Luxembourg.
-He was a Professor at the University of Lorraine and a Senior Researcher at INRIA Nancy, Grand Est. Having authored more than 100 papers, his research interests cover network and system security and management.
+He was a Professor at the University of Lorraine and a Senior Researcher at INRIA Nancy, Grand Est. Having authored more than 100 papers, his research interests cover network and system security and management. \end{IEEEbiography}